Frame-Code/Design_patterns/README.md

 ### DESIGN PATTERNS EXPLANATION
 This is a simple java project with the design patterns I'm learning.
+**Each project has the respective detailed explanation in comments code.**
 For now, just four creational patterns:
 - Builder
 - Singleton